-In 1921, Mongolia came under control of a Soviet-backed communist government.
-Over time, the communists' atheistic worldview, or the disbelief in deities and the rejection of religion, brought significant changes.
-The authorities banned the search for the ninth incarnation of the Javzandamba Khutagt following the Bogd Khan's 1924 death, yet the Buddhist community initially retained its power and wealth.
+In 1921, Mongolia came under control of a Soviet-backed

+communist government.
+Over the time. communists' atheistic worldview, or the disbelief in deities and the rejection of reliaion. brought significant changes.
+The authorities banned the search for the ninth incarnation of the Javzandamba Khutaat following the Bogd Khan's 1924 death, yet the Buddhist community initially retained its power and wealth.
 It also controlled large estates and temples staffed by thousands of lamas and monastic workers.
 However, in the 1930s, the communist regime began severely restricting religious practices.
 Seeking to dismantle the Buddhist community, a 1935 law required monks to leave their monastic duties to find government-approved jobs or join the army and even marry.

 Subsequent political purges resulted in the deaths of some 17,000 religious leaders, both Buddhist monks and shamans (see p.
 9-10 of History and Myth).

 Moreover, authorities looted and destroyed nearly all Buddhist temples and monasteries.
 By some estimates, only 241 monks remained in Mongolia by 1941.
 As religious oppression continued for the next 5 decades of communist rule, most religious activity was forced underground.
 Mongolia's 1990 transition to democracy brought shifts in the nation's religious landscape.
 With Mongolians again allowed to practice religion freely, Buddhism experienced a revival.
 In 1991, the Dalai Lama visited Mongolia from his exile in India and made an announcement that further fueled interest in Buddhism.
 Namely, he declared that the ninth Javzandamba Khutagt had been identified in Tibet in 1936 and his identity hidden.
-After spending most of his life in a monastic community in India, the ninth Javzandamba Khutagt took up residency in Ulaanbaatar's making him the first Mongolian-born supreme spiritual leader of Lamaism in some 300 years.
-However, as of spring 2021, he has not yet been publicly identified.

-Gandan Monastery in 2011 before dying a vear later.
+After spending most of his life in a monastic community in India, the ninth Javzandamba Khutagt took up residency in Ulaanbaatar's Gandan Monastery in 2011 before dying a year later.